 Subscribe for full access to SMT (SportsMEDIA Technology)'s profile

-SMT (SportsMEDIA Technology) offers 9 products in the media tech industry.
-SMT (SportsMEDIA Technology)'s product portfolio comprises of media managed services, sports tech, broadcast professional services and video processing and playout.
+SMT (SportsMEDIA Technology) offers 10 products in the media tech industry.
+SMT (SportsMEDIA Technology)'s product portfolio comprises of broadcast professional services, sports tech, media managed services, video processing and playout and live production.

 Subscribe for full access to SMT (SportsMEDIA Technology)'s products in full detail

 SMT (SportsMEDIA Technology)'s revenues were less than $250M in 2024.
-Caretta Research has split SMT (SportsMEDIA Technology)'s revenue into 6 different product categories, the largest of which is live production and OB services.
+Caretta Research has split SMT (SportsMEDIA Technology)'s revenue into 8 different product categories, the largest of which is sports data tools.
 For full access to SMT (SportsMEDIA Technology)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to SMT (SportsMEDIA Technology)'s revenue in full detail

-SMT (SportsMEDIA Technology)'s customers primarily consist of spectator Sports, broadcast television and radio and racquet sports companies.
-Examples of SMT (SportsMEDIA Technology)'s customers include National Hockey League (NHL), CBS Sports and United States Tennis Association (USTA).
+SMT (SportsMEDIA Technology)'s customers primarily consist of spectator Sports companies.
+Examples of SMT (SportsMEDIA Technology)'s customers include FIFA, National Basketball Association and National Football League (NFL).

 Example Customers